-Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.
+NOTE: Our Deep Rock Galactic: Gunner Guide has been recently updated for Season 4.

 Securing the mining rights to Hoxxes IV has been a challenge.
 The locals are a bunch of dwarf-eating bugs and plants, and your corporate competitors have sent killer robots to the planets.
 Negotiations have been difficult to say the least, but luckily, the Gunner is a master of negotiating.
 With violence.